Jaclo Faucets Review & Rating Updated: May 24, 2025

 In U.S. Dollars

 We like the faucets.
-They are well designed and made, contain, good quality components, and on average priced below similar faucets of equal quality.
+They are well-designed and -made, contain, good-quality components, and on average are priced below similar faucets of similar quality.

-A Jaclo spokesman informed us in April 2020 that the company was unaware of the requirement, which we find hard to believe of a business selling plumbing products for five generations.
+A Jaclo spokesman informed us in April 2020 that the company was unaware of the requirement, a statement that we find hard to believe from a business selling plumbing products for five generations.
 He also stated that the company was in the process of filing its registrations.
 However, years after that statement, the registrations are still not on file.

-As a buyer, however, whether Jcalo complies with EPCA is of no concern.
-Jaclo risks the massive civil fines that the Department of Energy routinely hands out for non-compliance, not you.
+As a buyer whether Jcalo complies with EPCA is of no concern.
+Jaclo risks the massive civil fines that the Department of Energy routinely hands out for non-compliance.
+However, you can legally buy the faucets even though Jaclo cannot legally sell them.

-Our rating panel was unanimously in its opinion of Jaclo faucets.
-All members indicated that they would not hesitate to install a Jaclo faucet in their bath "without reservation."
+Our rating panel was unanimous in its opinion of Jaclo faucets.
+All members indicated that they would install a Jaclo faucet in their bathrooms but with some hesitation over the company's warranty and claims practices.

 Footnotes: